 Puberty causes undeniable physical changes in your child.
 Children grow taller, girls develop breasts, and a young man’s voice may deepen.
 Puberty is also when children start growing body hair.

 As underarm hair develops, you may notice a distinct odor coming from your child.

 Just about every parent expects their child to start wearing deodorant by their teenage years.
 But some children develop body odor at a much younger age.
-It’s not uncommon for a girl or boy to need deodorant as early as 8, 9, or 10 years old.
+It’s not uncommon for a parent or child to start thinking about deodorant as early as 8, 9, or 10 years old.

 You may feel your child is too young for deodorant.
 But the truth is, there’s no specific age for a child to start wearing deodorant.
-Each parent has to make a decision based on what they feel is best for their child.
+Each parent and child have to make a decision together based on what they feel is best.

-If you decide that now’s the time to address your child’s body odor, you can choose either an antiperspirant or a deodorant.
+If you and your child decide that now’s the time to address their body odor, you can choose either an antiperspirant or a deodorant.

 Some people use these terms interchangeably, or feel that antiperspirants and deodorants are the same thing.
 But there are clear differences between the two.

 An antiperspirant is a product that stops perspiration, and a deodorant is a product that eliminates odor caused by sweat.
 Some products function as both an antiperspirant and deodorant, but this isn’t always the case.

 Since sweat is usually the underlying cause of body odor, you may look for products that only control perspiration.